rosu-2805/server-sdk/README.md

 SpaceUploadContiniousStreamingAsync

-Please consider that currently such kind of errors (file already exists, folder not found) are generated only AFTER entire request was sent to the server.
+Note that currently, such kind of errors (file already exists, folder not found) is generated only AFTER the entire request was sent to the Server.

-It will be a good approach to check if a file/folder exists and you have appropriate permissions before sending huge files over a slow Internet connection.
+It will be a good idea to check if a file/folder exists and you have appropriate permissions before sending huge files over a slow internet connection.
 To do this, use `SpaceBrowseAsync`, `FileExistsAsync`.

-To display a progress changes while a large files are uploaded subscribe to the `OnDataUploadProgress` event.
+To display progress changes while large files are uploaded, subscribe to the `OnDataUploadProgress` event.